 The Store is a bit of a wandering novel, I found it difficult to plug into, though admittedly Stribling’s prose is surprisingly engaging.
-It is the second book in the “Vaiden Trilogy” which documents the Vaiden family beginning with their role in the Civil War to the early 20th century.
+It is the second book in the “Vaiden Trilogy” which documents the Vaiden family from the Civil War to the early 20th century.
 In total, the trilogy covers approximately six decades.
-The first novel, The Forge (1931) primarily focuses on the Vaiden family during the Civil War until the abolition of slavery.
+The first novel, The Forge (1931) primarily focuses on the struggles facing the Vaiden family during the Civil War and it leads up to the abolition of slavery.
 The second part, The Store (1932) explores the life of Colonel Miltiades Vaiden during the late 1880s.
-In the final novel, Unfinished Cathedral (1933), the plot focuses on the rapid development and growth of federal works projects in Alabama and the subsequent land boom leading to economic growth.
-The trilogy has been kept in print thanks to the efforts of the University of Alabama Press –in fact the edition of The Store I read was published by the University of Alabama Press.
+In the final novel, Unfinished Cathedral (1933), we see a period of rapid growth and development as New Deal federal works projects spark a land boom.
+The Vaiden trilogy has been kept in print largely thanks to the efforts of the University of Alabama Press –in fact, the edition of The Store I read was published by the University of Alabama Press, an original copy.

 The setting of The Store is Florence, Alabama in the mid-to-late 1880s.
-Our protagonist is Colonel Miltiades “Milt” Vaiden, a decorated Confederate Civil War veteran and former overseer of the Crowninshield plantation.
-Note: Miltiades was also the name of the famous Athenian military commander during the Persian Wars (as found in the writings of Herodotus).
+Our protagonist is Colonel Miltiades “Milt” Vaiden, a decorated Confederate veteran and former overseer of the Crowninshield plantation.
+Note: Miltiades was also the name of the famous Athenian military commander during the Persian Wars (as can be found in the writings of Herodotus).
 At any rate, in the postwar “New South” and despite its expanding mercantilism, Col. Vaiden finds himself impoverished and wayward.
-He hopes to regain his prominent status in the community.
-When reading along we in the audience are never quite sure if we can fully trust Col. Vaiden –he is mischievous, exploitative, and he despises “uppity” newly freed blacks.
-The novel is rife with all manner of racist language.
-Col. Vaiden and his compatriots place their faith in the resurgence of the Democrats under President Grover Cleveland to revive the status of whites in the South (it should be noted that Col. Vaiden is also a former leader of the Ku Klux Klan).
+He hopes to regain his prominent status within the community.
+While reading along, we in the audience are never quite sure if we can fully trust Col. Vaiden –he seems mischievous, exploitative, and he despises the newly freed “uppity” black people around him.
+In fact, The Store is rife with all manner of racist language.
+Col. Vaiden and his compatriots place their political hopes in the resurgence of the Democratic party under President Grover Cleveland, a man they believe will revive the status of whites in the South (it should be noted that Col. Vaiden is also a former leader of the Ku Klux Klan).

-However, The Store does not simply echo the familiar refrain of irredeemable Southern racism.
+However, The Store does not simply echo the familiar refrain which castigates the South as irredeemably racist.
 There is nuance in the novel.
 We come to understand the true struggles faced by Col. Vaiden and his fellow countrymen as Alabama longs to rebuild its economy and culture.
-In addition, former slaves are at least sometimes portrayed as individuals in the novel (i.e. not always as one-dimensional props to advance a dogmatic narrative).
-Col. Vaiden blackmails his way into a new clerkship job at the J. Handback & Sons store (Mr. Handback made the mistake one night of drinking excessively and revealing his penchant for black prostitutes to Col. Vaiden who then exploits the confession and uses it against him in exchange for a job).
-Mr. Handback had previously scammed Col. Vaiden out of his money during the war and in doing so he became Col. Vaiden’s nemesis.
-Though there are many shameful and disappointing decisions in the novel, we are given a unique panoramic image of the era –Yankee tradesmen, former slaves, neighborhood boys, mob rule, conniving townsmen, and the daily challenges of running a store amidst a changing culture.
+In addition, former slaves are at least sometimes portrayed as authentic individuals in the novel (i.e. they do not always appear as one-dimensional props to advance a narrative).
+At any rate, Col. Vaiden blackmails his way into a new clerkship job at the J. Handback & Sons store (Mr. Handback made the mistake one night of drinking excessively and revealing his penchant for black prostitutes to Col. Vaiden who then decides to exploit this confession in exchange for a job).
+Mr. Handback had previously scammed Col. Vaiden during the war and in doing so he became Col. Vaiden’s nemesis.
+Though there are many shameful and disappointing decisions in the novel, we are given a unique panorama of the era –Yankee tradesmen, former slaves, neighborhood boys, mob rule, conniving townsmen, and the daily challenges of running a store amidst a changing culture.

-Among the many side-plots in the novel the most important concerns Gracie, a former slave and half-sister of Col. Vaiden.
-Years ago Col. Vaiden raped Gracie on his wedding night and her “mostly white” son Toussaint is secretly the biological son of Col. Vaiden, though the rape of slafes was so common that Col. Vaiden assumes Toussaint is the progeny of someone else in town.
+Among the many side-plots in the novel, the most important thread concerns Gracie, a former slave and half-sister of Col. Vaiden.
+Years ago, Col. Vaiden raped Gracie on his wedding night and her “mostly white” son Toussaint is secretly the biological son of Col. Vaiden, though the rape of slaves was so common in this time that Col. Vaiden assumes Toussaint is merely the progeny of someone else in town.
 For a long section of the novel Gracie longs to move North with Toussaint where he will have the chance to marry a white woman and have the opportunity for peace and prosperity.
 However, she remains stuck in Alabama and we, as readers, witness many scenes of Toussaint being physically attacked by other boys and older white men.
+Pausing here for a moment, many of the stories told in The Store are difficult to stomach.

-The Store is a dark glimpse at a horrific period in American history by a writer who lived through a part of it.
-It is a novel that I cannot, in good conscience, recommend to anybody save for those on this fascinating pilgrimage through the Pulitzer Prize-winning novels.
-Upon its publication some of Stribling’s fellow Alabamians in Florence objected to its portrayal of extreme cruelty.
-In response in a 1934 interview Stribling said his trilogy had been a “survey, more or less, of the foibles and amusing social kinks of the whole South from Civil War times to the present.
+The Store is a dark glimpse into a horrific period in American history, written by someone who lived through it.
+The Store is a novel that I cannot, in good conscience, recommend to anybody save for those on this fascinating pilgrimage through the Pulitzer Prize-winning novels.
+Upon its publication some of Stribling’s fellow Alabamians in Florence objected to the portrayal of extreme cruelty throughout the novel.
+In response, during a 1934 interview Stribling said that his trilogy had been a “survey, more or less, of the foibles and amusing social kinks of the whole South from Civil War times to the present.
 I have focused everything I found on Florence because that was the scene of my prolonged story.
 I am in the position of a very sad literary dog which drags every bone to his kennel, and I know this has made it quite uncomfortable for the perfectly nice and charming people who live in the house... nowhere in the South exists such a concentration of moral and financial quirks, twists, and biases as I have depicted in Florence… [a]s a matter of literal fact, Florence, Alabama is one of the pleasantest places I have ever known, filled with the most mellow and delightful folk.
 The only reason I chose Florence for the scene of my trilogy is because it had an interesting and romantic past, and it possesses more than its share of actual physical loveliness and softness and floweryness which gave me precisely the sort of aesthetic relief which my ruthless narrative required.
 So, as has happened to many another maiden, Florence has been mistreated because of her beauty.”
-Many years later Stribling recalled an incident at the Pulitzer awards banquet in 1933 wherein he accidentally stepped on the foot of the famous poet Robert Frost when he came forward to accept his award.
-When Mr. Frost reminded the author of the event years later, Stribling responded to the poet “I have stepped on other people’s feet, too” -a reference to the many people in Florence, Alabama he upset with the publication of The Store.
+Many years later Stribling recalled an incident at the Pulitzer awards banquet in 1933 wherein he accidentally stepped on the foot of the famous poet Robert Frost when he came forward to accept the award.
+When Mr. Frost reminded the author of the event years later, Stribling responded to the poet “I have stepped on other people’s feet, too” –a reference to the many people in Florence, Alabama he had upset with the publication of The Store.

-Here are some worthwhile passages I encountered while reading:
+Here are some notable passages I encountered while reading:

 “Ever since the Civil War had lost him his place as an overseer on a cotton plantation, he had desired the post and circumstance of a country plantation, he had desired the post and circumstance f a country gentleman.
 Only nowadays there were no country gentleman.
 Nowadays one reached gentility by other methods, but Colonel Vaiden, somehow, had not succeeded in fitting himself into those other methods” (2).